 Undocumented students are foreign nationals for whom any of the following are true:

-- They have Deferred Action for Childhood Arrival (DACA) status or has previously had DACA
+- They have or previously had Deferred Action for Childhood Arrival (DACA) status

 - They are currently in the process of legalizing*